RahmatAderemi/Breast-cancer-bulk-RNA-seq/README.md

 Paired end reads with satisfactory quality were aligned to the human reference genome hg38 with the STAR (Version 2.7.11a) mapper on Galaxy using the default parameters on galaxy.

 ## Gene expression counts-
 The expression counts for the resulting BAM were quantified using featureCount (subread version 2.0.3) on Galaxy.
-The specified strand information was unstranded and asked to count the paired end reads as one fragment.
+The specified strand information was unstranded and the paired end reads were counted as one fragment.
 The gene annotation file was the featureCount built in for human hg38 genome.

 ## Differential gene expression analysis-
 The differential gene expression analysis was carried out using DESeq2 package on R. Steps are in the RMarkdown document.